bobbingwide/oik-nivo-slider/README.md

 * first version works with oik version 1.11

 ## Changelog
+# 1.15.3
+* Changed: Updated PHPUnit tests for PHPUnit 8,https://github.com/bobbingwide/oik-nivo-slider/issues/10
+* Tested: With WordPress 5.3.2 and WordPress Multi Site
+* Tested: With PHP 7.3 and 7.4
+* Tested: With PHPUnit 8

 # 1.15.2
 * Changed: Now depends on oik v3.2.8
 * Tested: With WordPress 5.0-RC3